yazmintorres/learn-fastapi/README.md

 ````

-Then cd into app folder and run the following command
+then run the following command
 ````

-uvicorn main:app --reload
+uvicorn app.main:app --reload

 ````

-Then you can use following link to use the  API
+then you can use following link to use the  API

 ````